tdda/tdda/tdda/referencetest/examples/README.md

 Specifically, try changing the title in `<h1> ... </h1>`
 in some way (e.g. to upper case) in the generate_string function..

-Two tests should then fail and suggest suitable diff commands to run to see the differences.
+One test should then fail and suggest suitable diff commands to run to see the differences.

 In this scenario, we assume that the new results are the ones we now